Building an Electro-Mechanical Power Supply

 Initial Circuit Requirements: Converting AC to DC

 Circuit design became my primary focus as the project progressed.
-The hydroelectric generator we used produced alternating current (AC) due to its rotating components.
-However, to power a phone, we needed a stable direct current (DC) output.
-This meant our circuit had to convert AC to DC, stabilize the voltage, and provide a consistent current.
-We identified the main requirements as AC to DC conversion using a bridge rectifier, voltage stabilisation with capacitors and current regulation for steady output to the lamp.
+The hydroelectric generator produced alternating current (AC) due to its rotating components.
+However, to power a phone, I needed a stable direct current (DC) output.
+This meant the circuit had to convert AC to DC, stabilize the voltage, and provide a consistent current.
+I identified the main requirements as AC to DC conversion using a bridge rectifier, voltage stabilisation with capacitors and current regulation for steady output to the lamp.

 Transitioning the circuit involved some errors which caused damage to some components of the circuit, and led to a less optimal power output when tested.
 The damage to these components was irreversible, and there was no time to get new parts.